Thursday, April 30, 2009

 Coarse salt for platter

-You can find the recipe for Huîtres Chaudes au Muscadet (Poached Oysters with Muscadet Sabayon Sauce) in the book Le Cordon Bleu at Home.
+You can find the recipe for Huîtres Chaudes au Muscadet (Poached Oysters with Muscadet Sabayon Sauce) in the book Le Cordon Bleu at Home (affiliate link).
 To see how the rest of the Whisk Wednesdays group fared with their recipe, click here (or check out the sidebar) and then click on each blogger!

 Huîtres Chaudes au Muscadet (Poached Oysters with Muscadet Sabayon Sauce)Tasting Notes

 I've had oysters before, but usually they just came with a squeeze of lemon.
 This was decadent.
-I wouldn't want to eat more than an appetizer size serving, but they were the best tasting oysters I've ever had.
+I wouldn't want to eat more than an appetizer-sized serving, but they were the best-tasting oysters I've ever had.
 I even shucked a few more oysters the next day and re-heated the sauce.
 After the sabayon broke in the microwave, I stirred in some cold sabayon and it emulsified again and I had a perfect lunch.

 "He was a bold man that first ate an oyster."